Indoor garden ideas: 16 ways to turn your home into a plant-filled haven

 Although many of us are lucky enough to have an outdoor space to call our own, some of us city folk are, well, lacking in the garden department.
 If that's the case, maybe our design ideas have got you pining for some green-fingered action of your own.
 But that's okay – whatever your outside-space situation, nothing can stop you creating a plant-filled sanctuary indoors!
 And even if you've got an outside plot sorted, there's always a reason to welcome more of the best indoor plants into your world.

 'Plants don't just have to be laid out in garden areas or as patio plants – any environment can benefit from the vibrancy and health benefits of plants,' says the team at Indoor Garden Design.
 'No matter what the environment, plants and plant holders can be styled to suit the aesthetic of your space.'

 So, why not fill your shelves with succulents, string foliage from your ceilings, line your windows with herbs, or grow an actual tree indoors?
 You'll be hooked before you know it.
 Trust us – plants just make everything better!

 1. Surround your bathtub with greenery

 We have serious bathroom envy over here – just look at that tub!
-The galvanised containers complement the colour scheme beautifully, whilst the chandelier and fringed curtains add a touch of modern elegance.
+The galvanized containers complement the color scheme beautifully, whilst the chandelier and fringed curtains add a touch of modern elegance.

-It's the masses of the best indoor plants that makes it for us, though – see how these parlor palms pop against the more neutral-hued decor and bring this set-up to life.
+It's the masses of plants that makes it for us, though – see how these parlor palms pop against the more neutral-hued decor and bring this set-up to life.

-Try it yourself – fill your bathroom with plants!
+Try it yourself – fill your space with bathroom plants!
 There are tons which will thrive in the humidity.
 And what could be more relaxing than lying back in a mountain of bubbles, with a fresh green view to admire?